 LabVIEW is termed as Laboratory Virtual Instrument Engineering Workbench.
-It is a visual/graphical programming language used by engineers, scientists and professionals to build the systems faster.
+It is a visual/graphical programming language used by engineers, scientists, and professionals to build systems faster.
 It is developed by National Instruments to verify instruments.
-However, scope of LabVIEW has spread well across system design and operations as well.
-To use LabVIEW, you need license, although trial and student packages are there for free use.
+However, the scope of LabVIEW has spread well across system design and operations as well.
+To use LabVIEW, you need a license, although trial and student packages are there for free us.

 Modular programming is a process of dividing a program or a module into separate and small sub-modules.
 Here a sub-module is a independent software code or function which can be used and integrated within various other applications with other different system components.
 Due to this, a module can be re-used wherever required.

 Let us explore few examples to understand the need of modular programming approach.

 - Consider a program having millions of lines of code.
 It is very difficult to manage, debug and maintain this program as there can be too many syntax or logical errors present.
 To avoid lengthy lines of code, modular programming is implemented.

 - Modular programming breaks the large program into various small programs which in turn increases maintainability, reusability and readability.
 It is easy to make any changes in program or correct any errors.

 - Every sub-module offers the execution of one aspect of the required functionality.

 Subscribe to our youtube channel to get new updates..!